Oatlands House, Parramatta 1833-40

 1915

-* 22 December, The Musselbrook Chronicle: Obituary of James Brindley Bettington (B.1837), who died at Oatlands, Parramatta.
+* 22 December, The Musselbrook Chronicle: Obituary of James Brindley Bettington (born 1837), who died at Oatlands, Parramatta.

 1920

-* Two page article by Harold Cazneaux on Oatlands House, including photographs, published in The Home magazine.
+* The Home magazine: Two page article by Harold Cazneaux on Oatlands House, including photographs.

 The Home, 1921.